blutorange/js-elbe/README.md

 There are three different ways of using the stream methods:

-## Standalone methods
+## Standalone functions

 All methods are available as stand-alone functions taking an iterable as their first argument.

 ```javascript
 const { Collectors, Methods: {map, filter, collect} } = require("elbe");